downunderShu/gsyzbj/content/studies/2025-12-13-Why-standardisation-can-liberate-design.md

 Consider the classical Chinese garden: a world of whimsical charm and deep artistry, where no two gardens are alike.
 Far more than a mere outdoor space, it was a personal universe: a library for the scholar, a studio for the artist, a quiet retreat for meditation, and a gracious setting for hosting friends, enjoying music, and staging opera.
 Most importantly, it was a world in miniature, crafted by its owner to be a spiritual haven.
 In essence, designing such a garden was akin to designing a complete, contemporary dream house.

 Surprisingly, many large, complex gardens were built in just two or three years, while comparable Western or West Asian estates often took a decade or more.
-This speed is striking when you realise how dense these gardens are with architecture – halls, pavilions, bridges, roofed walkways.
+This speed is striking when you realise how dense these gardens are with architecture – halls, pavilions, bridges, roofed walkways, and more.

 How did designers and builders achieve both creativity and speed centuries ago?